timklapdor/csulx/_strategies/Asynchronous-Discussions.md

 * Purpose of discussion, currency and relevance to content.
 * Timing between Discussions, how frequently will staff and students be expected to "check in".
-* How to organise the Discussions - which tools, using headings, groups, allowing students to self select.
+* How to organise the Discussions - which tools, using headings, groups, allowing students to self-select.
 * The level of scaffolding required for early discussions.
 * Ease of access and use for students when selecting tools.
 * If assessable, ease of marking for staff.